 Our Opinion

 And the Autumn Statement announced last week hasn’t included too many things for small businesses to celebrate.
-While some of the measures, such as the freezing of the small business multiplier, were very welcome, most small businesses will see their costs rise.
+While some of the measures, such as the freezing of the small business multiplier, were very welcome, most small companies will see their costs rise.

 Despite the tax cuts announced by the Chancellor next week, the tax burden is the highest in decades.
 Corporation tax and the national living wage will rise from 6 April 2024.
 There was no National Insurance tax cut for employers, only for employees and the self-employed.